Indonesian Fleet Command: Territorial history

 Each MNB was organized in like manner with naval bases, air stations and maintenance shipyards under base commanders.
 The Naval Bases - formerly Naval Station Commands (NSCs, Kosetal/Kosionudal (Komando Station Angkatan Laut)) - have had served as regional bases in support of operations of the Fleets and the wider mission of the Navy over the decades.

+In 2025, all MNB were reinstated as Naval Regions, which report to their respective Fleet Commands.

 Organization

 Fleet Commands

 The force is divided into 3 Fleet Commands namely, (1st Fleet Command) in Tanjungpinang, Riau Islands, (2nd Fleet Command) in Surabaya, East Java and (3rd Fleet Command) in Sorong, West Papua, each led by a Fleet Commander with the rank of two-star admiral (Rear Admiral).

-Main Naval Bases
+Naval Region Commands

-Under the Main Naval Base framework are the following subordinated institutions that report to the MNB commander, a flag officer holding the rank of Commodore or Brigadier General (Marine Corps):
+Under the Naval Regions framework are the following subordinated institutions that report to the naval region commander, a flag officer holding the rank of Rear Admiral or Major General (Marine Corps):